 - Creatively plan and facilitate assigned activities

-- Be a co-counselor in the cabin
+- Serve as counselor in the cabin

 - Serve as a leader, supervisor and role model

-- Fully participate in staff trainings, staff meetings, and other duties deemed necessary by the Camp Director
+- Fully participate in staff training's, staff meetings, and other duties deemed necessary by the Camp Director

 - Help campers have a safe, empowering experience